adhithyasash1/AutoWikiQ/Prototype/README.md

 ## Overview

-AutoWikiQ is a full-stack Python application built with Streamlit that automates the generation and evaluation of research-style questions from Wikipedia articles.
+AutoWikiQ is a Python application built with Streamlit that automates the generation and evaluation of research-style questions from Wikipedia articles.
 It integrates human feedback with machine learning to progressively reduce manual review effort and maximize question quality.

 ## Key Features